Lost (NF song)

-"Lost" (stylized in all caps) is a song by American rapper NF featuring fellow American rapper Hopsin, released on March 11, 2021 as the third single from the former's mixtape Clouds (The Mixtape).
-The song was written by NF, Tommee Profitt, Saint X, and Hopsin, while being produced by the former three.
-In the song, NF raps about feeling lost and finding himself.
-It is also Hopsin's first entry on the Billboard Hot 100 chart.
+"Lost" (stylized in all caps) is a song by American rapper NF featuring fellow American rapper Hopsin, released on March 11, 2021 as the third and final single from the former's mixtape Clouds.
+The song was written by NF, Tommee Profitt, Saint X of Capital Kings, and Hopsin, while being produced by the former three.
+The latter's first entry on the Billboard Hot 100 chart, it is lyrically about feeling lost and finding oneself.

 Background

 NF first teased his collaboration with Hopsin in July 2020 with a photo of them in a snowy landscape.

 Music video

 The music video was released on March 11, 2021 and directed by NF and Patrick Tohill.
 It was filmed in the Colorado mountains and finds NF with a number of balloons tied to him, as he and Hopsin wander through the snowy mountains to find their way.